My Keto Before and After Story

 If you would like to read more about how ketosis helps you to achieve your health and weight loss goals, please read the overview articles “Keto diet: Healthy or Harmful?”, “Good Carb/Bad Carb”, “Good Fat/Bad Fat”, and “Good Protein/Bad Protein”.

-These articles are meant to give an idea of what to eat and not eat on a Plant-Based Ketogenic Diet, and to relate the biochemical changes that happen in the body as you get your blood sugar and insulin levels down and start using fat as your fuel source.
+These articles are meant to give an idea of what to eat and not eat on a Whole Food Ketogenic Diet, and to relate the biochemical changes that happen in the body as you get your blood sugar and insulin levels down and start using fat as your fuel source.

 If you’re ready to start eating low-carb, you can read “Ketogenic Diet Rules for Beginners”.